 5 star food hygiene rating for the fourth consecutive year in September 2017.

 We have a four- week menu including a Roast dinner each Sunday.
 Our meal choices were chosen by our residents and reflect their preferences and suggestions.

-Every month or so our residential care home residents have a fish and chip dinner from the chip shop in Knaphill which is thoroughly enjoyed by all.
+- Every month or so our residential and dementia home residents have a fish and chip dinner from the chip shop in Knaphill which is thoroughly enjoyed by all.

-In our residential care home, alcohol can be consumed as long as this is done responsibly and does not react with prescribed medications.
+- In our residential and dementia home, alcohol can be consumed as long as this is done responsibly and does not react with prescribed medications.